About Claire S. Barker

 Graduate Research Associate at the Arizona State Museum

-Laboratory Director for the University of Arizona Rock Art Ranch Field School
+Laboratory Director and Survey Crew Chief for the University of Arizona Rock Art Ranch Field School

 MA.
 George Washington University (Museum Studies)